CNR-STIIMA-IRAS/cnr_param/README.md

 cnr::param::ros2::CNR_PARAM_INIT_RO2_MODULE(my_node);
 ```

-Once the `my_node` is configured, the module is able to look at the node parameters, and it implements the service to ask the parameters to the other nodes under the network.
+Once the `my_node` is configured, the module can look at the node parameters, and it implements the service to ask the parameters of the other nodes under the network.

 ### ROS 2 yaml formatter

-As well know, ROS 2 does not support all the yaml types-Specifically, it does not allow to have sequence of sequences or dictionaries.
+As well know, ROS 2 does not support all the yaml types.
+Specifically, it does not allow to have a sequence of sequences or dictionaries.
-To turn yaml file into ROS 2 yaml file, the package just provide a formatter.
+To turn yaml file into a ROS 2 yaml file, the package just provides a formatter.

 ```bash
 Usage: ./ros2_yaml_converter [-t [ --to-ros2-format ] str] [-f [ --from-ros2-format ] str] [-o [ --output-filenames ] str] [-v [ --version ] ] [-h [ --help ] ]